ZonghaoLi777/githubTrending/README.md

 ## Java

+* 【2023-12-13】[Netflix / zuul](https://github.com/Netflix/zuul) - Zuul is a gateway service that provides dynamic routing, monitoring, resiliency, security, and more.
+* 【2023-12-13】[diffplug / spotless](https://github.com/diffplug/spotless) - Keep your code spotless
+* 【2023-12-13】[LibrePDF / OpenPDF](https://github.com/LibrePDF/OpenPDF) - OpenPDF is a free Java library for creating and editing PDF files with a LGPL and MPL open source license.
+OpenPDF is based on a fork of iText.
+We welcome contributions from other developers.
+Please feel free to submit pull-requests and bugreports to this GitHub repository. ⛺
 * 【2023-12-12】[bitcoin-wallet / bitcoin-wallet](https://github.com/bitcoin-wallet/bitcoin-wallet) - Bitcoin Wallet app for your Android device.
 Standalone Bitcoin node, no centralized backend required.
 * 【2023-12-12】[Docile-Alligator / Infinity-For-Reddit](https://github.com/Docile-Alligator/Infinity-For-Reddit) - A Reddit client for Android
 * 【2023-12-12】[openpilot-hub / devpilot-intellij](https://github.com/openpilot-hub/devpilot-intellij) - Your new coding buddy, designed exclusively for IntelliJ IDEA.